HilaryB-F/brainflix/README.md

 1. Clone or download this repo 💫

+2. Head over to the backend API [BrainFlix back-end](https://github.com/HilaryB-F/brainflix-api) 💫

-2. Install the dependencies in your front-end 💫
+3. Install the dependencies in your front-end 💫

    Run `npm install` or `npm i` in your terminal
    ```